dojojon/SpookyHouse/readme.md

 1. Before you can start coding, you'll need to setup your computer to writePython.
 You'll need to have Python and a text editor installed, and know how to run a Python program.

 2. To install Python, go to http://dojo.soy/py-setup and click on the Download Python 3 button.
 There will be some other numbers after the 3, but they change too often for me to include them.
 Don't worry about them.
 Once the installer has downloaded, start it and click through it, accepting the default choices.

 3. Now you need to get a text editor, to write your Python in.
 We recommend Atom, which you can download from http://atom.io, but you can use another editor if you're more familiar with it.
-Or just like it better.

 4. Once you have both of these setup, you're ready to go.
-You just need to make sure that everything is working and that you know how to run a Python program.
+You just need to make sure that everything is working and that you know how to run a
+Python program.

 Follow these steps:
   * Make a new folder for your Spooky House game.
   * Open your text editor and create a new file.
 Save it into the folder you just made and call it game.py.
   * Open the command line on your computer (called command prompt on Windows and Terminal on Mac) and navigate to your folder using the cd command.
   * Once you've opened your folder in the command line, you're ready to try running this blank file with this command, entered into the command line:

 ```
 python3 game.py